-8.13 (1) A certificate certifying a declaration of origin referred to in rule 8.9(2)(d) that is submitted for verifying the origin of goods imported into the Republic must be issued by a competent authority or body in the country from which the goods were exported and -
+8.13 (1) A certificate certifying a declaration of origin referred to in rule 8.9(2)(d) that is submitted for verifying the origin of goods imported into the Republic must be issued by a competent authority or body in the country from which the goods were exported and-

+(a) reflect-

-- (a) reflect at least - (i) any reference number assigned to the declaration of origin to which the certificate relates; - the name of the producer or supplier of the goods or the exporter exporting the goods to the Republic, who issued the declaration; - (iii) a description of the goods to which the declaration relates, in sufficient detail to enable the goods to be identified, including - (aa) any marks and numbers on the goods; - (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; and - (iv) the name of the country declared in the declaration as the country in which the goods originated; - (b) certify the declaration to which it relates as true and correct; - (c) state - - (i) the name of the competent authority or body who issued the certificate; - the full name and capacity of the person signing the certificate on behalf of that authority or body; and - (iii) the place and date of certification; and - (d) be authenticated by the official stamp of that authority or body or in another official way. - (2) The declaration of origin to which the certificate referred to in subrule
+- (i) any reference number assigned to the declaration of origin to which the certificate relates; - the name of the producer or supplier of the goods or the exporter exporting the goods to the Republic, who issued the declaration; - (iii) a description of the goods to which the declaration relates, in sufficient detail to enable the goods to be identified, including-

+(aa) any marks and numbers on the goods;

+- (bb) the number and description of packages, if applicable; and - (cc) the quantity, volume or gross weight of the goods; and - (iv) the name of the country declared in the declaration as the country in which the goods originated; - (b) certify the declaration to which it relates as true and correct; - (c) state- - (i) the name of the competent authority or body who issued the certificate; - (ii) the full name and capacity of the person signing the certificate on behalf of that authority or body; and - (iii) the place and date of certification; and - (d) be authenticated by the official stamp of that authority or body or in another official way.

-(1) relates must be attached to the certificate.
+(2) The declaration of origin to which the certificate referred to in subrule(1) relates must be attached to the certificate.

-When documentary evidence of origin must be provided for imported goods

-8.14 (1) When any of the following categories of goods are imported into the Republic, the person clearing the goods for home use or a customs procedure must submit to the customs authority documentary evidence of origin complying with this Part certified by the authority responsible in the country of export for certifying goods as goods that originated in that country:
+When documentary evidence of origin must be provided for imported goods submit to the customs authority documentary evidence of origin complying with this Part certified by the authority responsible in the country of export for certifying goods as goods that originated in that country: